gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 respect, honored, the men aren't fit to march right now."

 "March?"
 Sergeant Dorbu laughed wearily.
-"Kulbinder, my friend, I doubt they could walk the length of the Princes' Parade."
-His jaw set.
-"And even if they could, I've no right to ask them."
+"Kulbinder, my friend, I doubt they could walk the length of the Princes' Parade.
+And even if they could, I've no right to ask them."

 *Twinge.* Noxy winced.
 What was wrong with her?
 And whatever it was, why did it have to happen *now*?